xekoukou/protein/README.md

 ./dots(n)
 ```

 Adds n level of dots.
-Ribosome will need to execute n times for the code to execute.
+Protein will need to execute n times for the code to execute.
 Similarly, expressions of this form:
 ```
 .@m{expression}
 .&m{expression}
 ```

-will be executed in m + n + 1 ribosome executions.
+will be executed in m + n + 1 protein executions.

 2. The exec command.
 ```